 - After intervals which do not exced seven days.

 - Following any event that may have had an effect on the structure e.g heavy impact on the structure, any unauthorized modification and adverse weather.

 We can all agree that the safety of those on the worksite comes first.
-Scaffold tower inspection should be taken very seriously and it is the responsibility of anyone in charge to ensure that they are carried out without fail. on top of that, scaffold inspection is a legal requirement therefore it is mandatory to inspect scaffold towers.
+Mobile scaffold tower inspections should be taken very seriously, and it is the responsibility of anyone in charge to ensure that they are carried out without fail.
+On top of that, scaffold inspection is a legal requirement therefore it is mandatory to inspect scaffold towers.